 It’s been 2 full years since we sold our car.
 Last year, I shared our experience of how got rid of our car and cut our expenses.
 In this article, I’d like to share some actual dollar amounts over these past 2 years without a car.

-First, I must say, we LOVE not owning a car now and do not miss having one.
-We drove 10,000 miles less than the average American car owner, so our mileage was lower than average, but we lived in San Francisco, so our expenses were higher than average.
-Annually, owning a car cost us $10,800 to drive 5k miles vs the average owner driving 15k miles in a similarly sized vehicle in the US.
+First, I must say, after owning a car for decades, we LOVE not owning a car and do not miss having one.
+Our car mileage was lower than the average US driver by 10,000 miles, however, we lived in San Francisco, so our expenses were higher than average.
+Annually, owning our car in the US cost us $10,800 (5k miles/yr) versus the average car owner at 15k miles in a similarly sized vehicle.

 San Francisco, March-December 2015